deorder/texture-upscaler/README.md

 `training/step3_select_tiles.sh`: Select tiles according to a specified percentage to be used for training and validation

-## Installation for use with ESRGAN and/or SFTGAN
+## Installing ESRGAN and/or SFTGAN

 ### If you want to use ESRGAN to upscale